tsedio/tsed/docs/tutorials/mongoose.md

 - Configure one or more MongoDB database connections via the `@ServerSettings` configuration.
 All databases will be initialized when the server starts during the server's `OnInit` phase.
 - Declare a Model from a class with annotation,
+- Declare inhertitated models in a single collection via `@DiscriminatorKey`
 - Add a plugin, PreHook method and PostHook on your model
 - Inject a Model to a Service, Controller, Middleware, etc.
 - Create and manage multiple connections